16 Top-Rated Resorts in Egypt

 Whether you're in Egypt to visit the temples and tombs of the Pharaonic era, the rippling dunes of the country's vast desert regions, or to check out the Red Sea's diving, Egypt's resorts provide the softest landing in the country.

 Some resorts are historic sights themselves.
-Some of the feted hotels of Egypt's first tourism boom, which once played host to famous archaeologists, writers, and travelers, have now been transformed into luxury heritage hotel resorts.
+These are the surviving feted hotels of Egypt's first tourism boom, which once played host to famous archaeologists, writers, and travelers which have now been transformed into luxury heritage hotel resorts.

 Research the best options with our list of the best resorts in Egypt.